Considerate Passenger Policies

-If you lose an item on the bus or at a bus stop/shelter, call us at (530) 477-0103 x 0 and tell us the date, time, and route on which the item was lost.
+If you lose an item on the bus or at a bus stop/shelter, call us at (530) 477-0103, option 0, and tell us the date, time, and route on which the item was lost.
 Please do the same for found items.
 Items must be claimed within 30 days or they may be disposed of.

-No pets allowed, except service animals, unless transported in a secure, leak proof cage or container.
+No pets are allowed unless transported in a secure, leak-proof cage or container.
 No animals may be on seats or blocking aisles.
-Driver’s may refuse transport or will remove animals that are aggressive and/or create a hazard, mess or disturbance.
+Driver’s may refuse transport or will remove animals that are aggressive and/or create a hazard, mess, or disturbance.